DHI/terracotta/docs/concepts.rst

       data is about making compromises).

 Keys can have any names and (string) values, and they do have a fixed order.
+Keys are matched by alphanumeric values, and other characters (``-``, ``_`` or anything other than a letter or number) are treated as value separators.

 In Terracotta, the keys identifying a dataset immediately lead to an API representation.
 You can start a server for the example above via :doc:`terracotta serve <cli-commands/serve>`: